When last did you enjoy a Delicious Traditional Greek Meal?

 - 3 garlic cloves, minced

-- 1 slice, day-old bread, soaked in milk
+- 1 slice, of day-old bread, soaked in milk

 - Extra Virgin Olive Oil